vinceskahan/v5wiki/view-logs.md

 If you want to change the logging configuration, see the Wiki article about [*How to customize logging*](logging)

+## Log levels

+The system logging facility has different *log levels*.
+For example, a message about something that is important but non-fatal might be a *WARNING*, a message about normal report generation might be *INFO*, and *DEBUG* messages will appear if you enable verbose logging.
+Messages about events that affect WeeWX operation will typically be at the *ERROR* level.
+These messages include a mis-configured driver or extension, a failed attempt to upload data, or failure to save data to the database,

+When you enable *debug* in the WeeWX configuration file, this enables **many** more messages, but at the *DEBUG* level.
+These messages can help you diagnose problems with hardware, report generation, and network issues.

+In a default, functional WeeWX installation, all of the log messages will be at the *INFO* level.
+So if you do not see messages from WeeWX in your system logs, be sure that your system is recording all log levels.

+Most Linux systems are configured to record all of the log levels.
+BSD systems such as FreeBSD and OpenBSD are configured to record only *error* messages.

 ## syslog/rsyslog

 On systems that use `syslog`, when `weewxd` or any service or extension emits a log message, that message goes to the system's logger.
 The system then saves the log messages to a file.
-Some operating systems use `/var/log/syslog` (Debian, Ubuntu, MacOS, xBSD), while others use `/var/log/messages` (Redhat, Fedora, CentOS, Rocky).
+Some operating systems use `/var/log/syslog` (Debian, Ubuntu, MacOS), while others use `/var/log/messages` (Redhat, Fedora, CentOS, Rocky, FreeBSD, OpenBSD).
 In some configurations, you might see messages from WeeWX in both `/var/log/syslog` and `/var/log/messages`.

 You can use standard tools such as `head`, `tail`, `more`, or `less` to view those messages.